 Last but not least, MT requires tools and approaches that are institutionally difficult for IOUs to pursue.
-An Independent Statewide Administrator will enjoy an organizational nimbleness that an IOU lacks.
+A Single, Independent Statewide Administrator will enjoy an organizational nimbleness that an IOU lacks.
 For instance, an IOU may be hesitant to take on certain issues (such as improving compliance through permit requirements or additional support for code enforcement beyond education as part of an MTI targeting non-compliance in a particular building retrofit market) or may not be optimally positioned to partner with local governments (such as water districts).
-An Independent Statewide Administrator will not have the same limitations.
+A Single, Independent Statewide Administrator will not have the same limitations.
 Likewise, an IOU may not be well-suited to partner with a publicly owned utility (POU) (which could be a potential competitor, among other complicated factors).
-An Independent Statewide Administrator will be more able to convene a larger and broader group of partners and enter a larger array of markets because it is not an IOU.
+A Single, Independent Statewide Administrator will be more able to convene a larger and broader group of partners and enter a larger array of markets because it is not an IOU.

-All of these reasons, taken together, support the selection of an Independent Statewide Administrator for California’s MTIs.
+All of these reasons, taken together, support the selection of a Single, Independent Statewide Administrator for California’s MTIs.

 Selection of the Single, Independent Statewide Administrator

 To create the appropriate regulatory framework and identify and hire an appropriate MTA (Independent Statewide), the Commission should select an IOU to act as the statewide lead on MT.
 The Commission should then order the lead IOU to conduct an appropriate solicitation and hire the MTA (Independent Statewide).
 The IOU that acts as statewide lead will be the contracting agent, responsible for managing the procurement process.
 However, the selection of the MTA (Independent Statewide) would require approval by the CPUC Energy Division, and the selection should be based on additional input from other stakeholders in the process.
-The solicitation for the MTA (Independent Statewide) should also follow the normal procedures of Independent Evaluator (IE) and procurement review group (PRG) review established by D.18-01-004, which are currently practiced for all 3P qualified EE programs, to ensure fair and well-managed procurements.
+The solicitation for the MTA (Independent Statewide) should also follow the normal procedures of IE and PRG review established by D.18-01-004, which are currently practiced for all 3P qualified EE programs, to ensure fair and well-managed procurements.
 However, once the MTA is in place, the MTA’s own activities would not be subject to the IE/PRG procurement oversight process, which is employed by the Commission to mitigate risks uniquely arising in the context of IOU procurement.

 The entity selected as the MTA (Independent Statewide) should be offered a four-year contract to conduct initial MT work.
 At the end of the third year, the MTAB will review the performance of the MTA and recommend to the Commission whether the lead-IOU should renew the current MTA (Independent Statewide)’s contract or conduct a solicitation to identify a new administrator.